sonnyksimon/sonnyksimon/weblog/about.md

 The idea's not mine: both the site's structure and the idea are from [this post](http://www.aaronsw.com/weblog/about).

-*Treat the site as you would a book of sorts, that's why there's no comments.*
+*Treat the site as you would a book, that's why there's no comments.*